inpsyde/object-hooks-remover

 This function targets hook callbacks added using anonymous functions (aka closures).

-Closures are the most tricky callbacks to remove, because it is hard to distinguish them.
+Closures are the most tricky callbacks to remove because it is hard to distinguish them.

 This function uses two ways to distinguish closures:

-• the object the closure is bound to,
+• the object the closure is bound to

-• the closure signature.
+• the closure parameters' name and type

 Inpsyde\remove_closure_hook signature is: